rachel-d23/rachel-d23/README.md

 ## Hi, I'm Rachel!

-I am a computer science student at Georgia Tech, and I am strengthening my coding skills by writing for my blog:
+I am a computer science student at Georgia Tech, and I am excited to share my new programming blog:
 >Rachel Decodes Tech.

-I write posts about what I am studying and learning, as well careers in tech.
+I write posts about what I am studying and learning, as well about careers in tech.

 In my free time, I like to
 - read books & fashion magazines